JUDGEMENT FREE SPACE

 yoga teacher

-melanie shafer
+melanie schafer

 Melanie grew up in Canada and has been practicing and studying yoga and movement for nearly 25 years.
 Frustrated with injury and pain due to sports, she found a balance and sense of putting her body back together with yoga.